 More than 120 types of birds have been spotted in the woodlands, fields, streams and ponds.
 Document your findings in a trail-sightings book at the front desk, then join the birding club to learn all about these creatures.

 Upper Schuylkill Valley Park, Royersford

-Deer, foxes, wolves and a bald eagle are known to roam the Wildlife Center.
-Over at the Schuylkill Wilds exhibit, say “hi” to river dwellers like turtles, frogs and fish.
+This place is a haven for critters.
+Rabbits, foxes, a deer, wolves, owls, a bald eagle and turkeys are ready for your visit to the wildlife center.
+Over at the Schuylkill Wilds exhibit, say “hi” to river dwellers such as turtles, frogs and fish.